Independent Social Work Services for Solicitors

 A Human Rights Approach to Social Work

-As a professional, Independent Social Worker, I can be instructed to complete assessments and reports for a variety of reasons.
-I use a strength-based, person-centred approach to my practice which means I approach any assessments and reports from a place of what the person can do and look at the relationships and systems they already have in place rather than focusing entirely on what someone can’t do.
+As professional, Independent Social Workers, Neil and Gary can be instructed to complete assessments and reports for a variety of reasons.
+We use a strength-based, person-centred approach to our practice which means we approach any assessments and reports from a position of what the person can do and look at the relationships and systems they already have in place rather than focusing entirely on what someone cannot do.
 Strength-based approaches to Social Work are about the individual, their life and circumstances.
-I use a multi-disciplinary approach and use the person and their networks of support to direct my work.
+We use a multi-disciplinary approach and use the person and their networks of support to direct our work.

-I use the Care Act 2014 as a framework for my care assessment.
+We use the Care Act 2014 as a framework for our adult care assessment.
 The Care Act provides a framework under which local authorities assess care needs.
 They use this framework to assess a person’s care and support needs and following this, identify which services a person is eligible to receive.
 The assessment must be person-centred throughout, involving the person and supporting them to have choice and control.
-My care needs assessments are person-centred and involve the person and their support networks to complete a thorough assessment.
-All of my assessments are completed by me, a Registered Social Worker with over 10 years’ experience working within local authority adult social care teams.
+Our care needs assessments are person-centred and involve the person and their support networks to complete a thorough assessment.
+All of our assessments are completed by us, Registered Social Workers with over 10 years’ experience working within local authority adult social care teams.
 The purpose of a Care Act assessment is to identify the needs of a person and how these impact on their wellbeing, and the outcomes that the person wishes to achieve in their day-to-day life.

-Being independent of any local authorities, I can be instructed to complete Care Act or care needs assessments and do so for a variety of reasons.
+Being independent of any local authorities, we can be instructed to complete Care Act or care needs assessments and do so for a variety of reasons.
 Including; second opinion assessments if there is disagreement with one completed by a local authority, or refusal by a local authority to complete an assessment because the person doesn’t appear to have a need for care and support.
-I can be instructed by individuals, their representatives or solicitors.
-I can also be instructed by local authorities who would like a care need assessment completed by an independent, registered Social Worker.
+We can be instructed by individuals, their representatives or solicitors.
+We can also be instructed by local authorities who would like a care need assessment completed by an independent, registered Social Worker.

 Immigration and Bespoke Reports

-As an Independent Social Worker, I can be instructed by solicitors to complete assessments and reports and do so for many different reasons; I have been instructed to complete assessments and court reports for both adults and children.
-Sometimes, I am instructed to complete a second opinion assessment where a client is challenging an assessment completed by a local authority who (for anyone age 18 or over) should use the Care Act as a framework for assessment.
-Other times, I am instructed by solicitors to complete a bespoke, independent report about a client’s circumstances and offer my professional opinion about a certain course of action.
-Increasingly, I am instructed by specialist human rights lawyers in immigration cases where a client is appealing a notice of deportation.
-I can write independent reports that examine the effects of deportation upon the client and their family including welfare reports for children.
+As Independent Social Workers, we can be instructed by solicitors to complete assessments and reports and do so for many different reasons.
+We have been instructed to complete assessments and court reports for both adults and children.
+Sometimes, we are instructed to complete a second opinion assessment where a client is challenging an assessment completed by a local authority who (for anyone age 18 or over) should use the Care Act as a framework for assessment.
+Other times, we are instructed by solicitors to complete a bespoke, independent report about a client’s circumstances and offer our professional opinion about a certain course of action.
+Increasingly, we are instructed by specialist human rights lawyers in immigration cases where a client is appealing a notice of deportation.
+We can write independent reports that examine the effects of deportation upon the client and their family including welfare reports for children.

 Mental Capacity and Best Interests Assessments

-I am an experienced mental capacity assessor and I’m often instructed to complete an assessment of a client’s mental capacity for a variety of financial and Health & Welfare decisions.
-For more details and a list of some of the decisions I can assess, please visit my dedicated mental capacity assessment pages.
+We are experienced mental capacity assessors and often instructed to complete an assessment of a client’s mental capacity for a variety of financial and Health & Welfare decisions including COP3 reports.
+For more details and a list of some of the decisions we can assess, please visit our dedicated mental capacity assessment pages.

 Special Educational Needs & Disability (SEND) Reports

-I can be instructed to complete a mental capacity assessment (which is fundamental to the tribunal process and applies to anyone over the age of 16 who might lack capacity to make decisions about the contents of their EHC plan) and Care Act Assessment.
-A Care Act assessment will identify exactly what a person’s care needs are and the type of care required to meet them.
-My independent social work reports often assist judges and panel members when making decisions about a person’s EHC plan.
+We can be instructed to complete a mental capacity assessment (which is fundamental to the tribunal process and applies to anyone over the age of 16 who might lack capacity to make decisions about their care and education) and care needs ssessment.
+A care needs assessment will identify exactly what a person’s care needs are and the type of provision required to meet them.
+Our independent social work reports often assist judges and panel members when making decisions about a person’s EHC plan.